Updated: July 5, 2020

-With the demise of Legnano in the 80’s, my first thought was that the old factory had been demolished for a housing development given the land values in Milan and an ever-growing population.
-However, the aforementioned experience made me think again and so I jumped on Google maps to check out the list of Legnano address that are listed on the back of the brochures and catalogues in my collection.
+With the demise of Legnano in the 1980’s, my first thought was that the old factory had been demolished for a housing development given the land values in Milan and an ever-growing population.
+So I jumped on Google maps to check out the list of Legnano address that are listed on the back of the brochures and catalogues in my collection.
 And sure enough, the Legnano factory at 1 Piazza Emilio Bozzi is still standing and occupied today by Duplomatic Automation S.R.C., a producer of high end precision machine tools.
-Although it seems the Piazza Emilio Bozzi may have been lost or minimized to an intersection at some point in time.

 And here are a few pictures courtesy of Google that show the front of the factory as it is today.